anrbn/GCP-Attack-Defense/README.md

 ### Setting IAM Policy Binding to the Cloud Function via Cloud Function API (gRPC)

-We'll be using the tool to add the IAM policy binding of principal:"allUsers/Service Account" and role:"Cloud Function Invoker" to the Cloud Function.
-The tool will set the IAM Binding successfully only if you're passing a Service Account as prinicpal or passing "allUsers".
+We'll be using [gLess](https://github.com/anrbn/blog/tree/main/tool/gless) to add the IAM policy binding of principal:"allUsers/Service Account" and role:"Cloud Function Invoker" to the Cloud Function. gLess will set the IAM Binding successfully only if you're passing a Service Account as prinicpal or passing "allUsers".

 ```powershell
 py.exe .\main.py --project-id <project-id> --location <region> --function-name <function> --setiambinding <principal>